Chapter 2 Getting to Know Your Data: Central Tendency and Dispersion

 Imagine eleven students take a statistics exam.
 We want to know about the central tendency of these grades.
 This is a continuous variable, so we want to calculate the mean.
 The mean is the arithmetic average: all of the results summed up, and divided by the number of results.

-R is vectorised.
+is vectorised.
 This means that often, rather than dealing with individual values or data points, we deal with a series of data points that all belong to one ‘vector’ based on some connection.
 For example, we could create a vector of all the grades the students got in the exam.
-We create our vector of eleven (fake) grades using the c() function, where c stands for ‘collect’ or ‘concatenate’:
+We create our vector of eleven (fake) grades using the c()

-grades <- c(80, 90, 85, 71, 69, 85, 83, 88, 99, 81, 92)
+<- c(80, 90, 85, 71, 69, 85, 83, 88, 99, 81, 92) grades

-We can then do things to this vector as a whole, rather than to its individual components.
-R will do this automatically when we pass the vector to a function, because it is a vectorised coding language.
+will do this automatically when we pass the vector to a function, because it is a vectorised coding language.
 All ‘vector’ means is a series of connected values like this.
 (A ‘list’ of values, if you like, but ‘list’ has a different, specific meaning in R, so we should really avoid that word here.)

 We now take the sum of the grades.

-sum_grades <- sum(grades)
+<- sum(grades) sum_grades

 We also take the number of grades

-number_grades <- length(grades)
+<- length(grades) number_grades

 The mean is the sum of grades over the number of grades.

-sum_grades / number_grades
+/ number_grades sum_grades

 [1] 83.90909